IBM/CRAIG/README.md

 By default the script will securely prompt you for your API key.
 It may also be read from an environment variable or specified as a command line argument.
 See the `deploy.sh -h` usage for more information.

- If CRAIG is used for Power VS configuration, the Power VS workspaces must be created.
-The deploy script can create the Power Virtual Server workspaces and automatically integrate them with the CRAIG deployment.
+ If CRAIG is used for Power VS configuration, Power VS workspaces must exist in the zones that CRAIG projects will use.
+The deploy script can create the Power Virtual Server workspaces in every Power VS zone worldwide and automatically integrate them with the CRAIG deployment.
 The deploy script uses a Schematics workspace and Terraform to drive the creation and deletion of the Power Virtual Server workspaces.
 Specify the `-z` parameter to automatically create the Power Virtual Server workspaces:

 ```bash
 ./deploy.sh -z
 ```

+If CRAIG is used for Power VS configuration and you do not want Power VS workspaces created in every zone, you can bring your own existing Power VS workspace into CRAIG.
+This also allows you to choose custom images for Power VSIs.
+See [Bring Your Own Power VS Workspace](.docs/craig-code-engine.md#bring-your-own-power-vs-workspace) for more information.

 If CRAIG will not be used for Power VS configuration, `deploy.sh` can be run without parameters to deploy CRAIG into Code Engine:

 ```bash
 ./deploy.sh
 ```

-You can bring your own existing Power VS workspace into CRAIG which allows you to choose custom images for Power VSIs.
-To bring your own workspace you can update the Code Engine configuration after deployment.
-See [Bring Your Own Power VS Workspace](.docs/craig-code-engine.md#bring-your-own-power-vs-workspace) for more information.

 For the full list of parameters which allows full customization of the IBM Code Engine deployment, specify the `-h` parameter:

 ```